iescandon/tailwind-css-101/README.md

   plugins: [],
 }
 ```

+## Functions

+In Tailwind CSS, functions are used to generate utility classes based on dynamic values, such as colors, sizes, and spacing.

 - **`theme()`**: This function allows you to access and modify the default values of the theme in the `tailwind.config.js`, such as colors or font sizes.
 ```
 .my-class {